What’s your breakfast personality?

 4. Breads and spreads (type 1)

-Refined or wholegrain breads together with unsaturated spreads, such as margarine, and spreads high in sugar, saturated fat or salt.
+This breakfast personality eats refined or wholegrain breads together with unsaturated spreads, such as margarine, and spreads high in sugar, saturated fat or salt.
 Men in this type are almost all coffee or tea drinkers and tend to be older, married, have lower incomes, live in an inner regional city and haven’t worked in the past week.
 Women in this category prefer wholegrain breads with spreads and are also older and more likely to be married.

 5. Breads and spreads (type 2)

-Cereals account for about half of all breakfasts eaten by Australian adults, while breads and spreads accounted for around 40 percent.
+Cereals account for about half of all breakfasts eaten by Australian adults; breads and spreads accounted for around 40 percent.
 The cooked breakfast of eggs, bacon, sausages and vegetables was the least commonly-eaten breakfast, accounting for only 11 percent of all breakfast and eaten mostly on weekends or later in the morning.

 “Breakfast is often a meal we eat out of habit,” she says.
 “Making small changes to the food we eat at breakfast can make a big difference to the nutritional quality of our diet overall.
 These small changes are achievable because they don’t require many cooking skills.